 Have you noticed how it’s basically dark all day long right now?
 You leave for work in the semi-light of a pale gray morning and get home well after the sun has set and gloom has blanketed the land.
 Fun, right?
 Did you ever ask yourself, “Hey, why are the days shorter in winter, anyway?”
 And are you wondering when the days will start to get longer again?
 Well, that time is upon us, friends.

 Despite the fact that, in many parts of the world, it has been cold, dark, and snowy for weeks already, the first official day of winter does not occur until December 21, aka the winter solstice, aka the darkest and shortest day of the year.

-What’s so special about the Winter Solstice?
+What’s so special about the winter solstice?
 Why, lots of things.
 Lots of things indeed!
 Let’s discuss a few of them, because it would be weird to write an article like this otherwise.

-Darkness And Distance
+Darkness and Distance

-The Sun Stands Still
+Sun Stands Still

 The Real Yule

-A Pagan Party Crashed
+Crashing a Pagan Party